-The English programmes at Townsville Grammar School are compatible with the Australian Curriculum.
+The English programs at Townsville Grammar School are compatible with the Australian Curriculum.
 English focuses on three strands: Language, Literature and Literacy.

 In the teaching of English, we want to develop speaking, listening, reading, writing and viewing by involving students in situations where these skills and processes are used.
 We encourage students to practise and reflect on the processes involved in each of these learning activities.
 The central focus is the development of students' abilities to comprehend, analyse and compose a range of texts for a range of purposes and audiences.
 We seek to foster a culture of reading and writing with a fundamental emphasis on the control and refinement of the skills and processes of effective communication.
+The development of the units incorporates the ACARA strands and standards, the literacy teachings of Hochman and Wexler's 'The Writing Revolution' and is supplemented by the Cambridge student workbook 'Connecting English'.

-Within each year level, class sets of common texts, novels, plays and poetry are kept in the Middle School Centre or library and used as required.
+Within each year level, class sets of common texts, novels, plays and poetry are kept in the library and used as required.
 The Faculty also has a range of audio-visual resources which supplement these texts.